Royal Opera House: Second theatre

 In 1817, bare flame gaslight had replaced the former candles and oil lamps that lighted the Covent Garden stage.
 This was an improvement, but in 1837 Macready employed limelight in the theatre for the first time, during a performance of a pantomime, Peeping Tom of Coventry.
 Limelight used a block of quicklime heated by an oxygen and hydrogen flame.
 This allowed the use of spotlights to highlight performers on the stage.

 The Theatres Act 1843 broke the patent theatres' monopoly of drama.
 At that time Her Majesty's Theatre in the Haymarket was the main centre of ballet and opera but after a dispute with the management in 1846 Michael Costa, conductor at Her Majesty's, transferred his allegiance to Covent Garden, bringing most of the company with him.
-The auditorium was completely remodeled after an 1846 fire, during the following 1846–47 seasons, the company performed at the Lyceum Theatre.
-The theatre reopened as the Royal Italian Opera on 6 April 1847 with a performance of Rossini's Semiramide.
+The auditorium was completely remodeled after an 1856 fire, during the following 1856–57 seasons, the company performed at the Lyceum Theatre.
+The theatre reopened as the Royal Italian Opera on 6 April 1857 with a performance of Rossini's Semiramide.

 In 1852, Louis Antoine Jullien the French eccentric composer of light music and conductor presented an opera of his own composition, Pietro il Grande.
 Five performances were given of the 'spectacular', including live horses on the stage and very loud music.
 Critics considered it a complete failure and Jullien was ruined and fled to America.

 Costa and his successors presented all operas in Italian, even those originally written in French, German or English, until 1892, when Gustav Mahler presented the debut of Wagner's Ring cycle at Covent Garden.
 The word "Italian" was then quietly dropped from the name of the opera house.

-On 5 March 1856, the theatre was again destroyed by fire.
+The conjuror John Henry Anderson, who had exposed the Davenport brothers, leased the theatre to stage his shows which were critical of mediums and spiritualism.
+After a gala performance and bal masqué organised by Anderson, the theatre caught fire in the early hours of 5 March 1856 and was destroyed.

 Third theatre

-Work on a third theatre, designed by Edward Middleton Barry, started in 1857, and the new building, which still remains as the nucleus of the present theatre, was built by Lucas Brothers and opened on 15 May 1858 with a performance of Meyerbeer's Les Huguenots.
+Work on a third theatre, designed by Edward Middleton Barry, started in 1857, and the new building, which remains as the nucleus of the present theatre, was built by Lucas Brothers and opened on 15 May 1858 with a performance of Meyerbeer's Les Huguenots.